Dimativ/WeatherApp/README.md

 # WeatherApp
-This is the weather React app pet project
+This is simply weather app with daily weather